-Plenums are shipped to the job site on a wooden skid and are enclosed in shrink wrap.
+Plenums, with and without wet heat coils installed, are shipped to the job site on a wooden skid and are enclosed in shrink wrap.
 Do not stack plenums.
 Protect plenums from outside weather conditions.
+When freeblow plenums are ordered with grilles, the grilles are shipped separately in corrugated containers.
 Part numbers for the freeblow plenum grilles are as follows: